janaom/gcp-de-project-streaming-pubsub-beam-dataflow/README.md

 {"senderAppType": "Customer iOS", "customerId": 40874303, "fromId": 40874303, "toId": 61404437, "chatStartedByMessage": false, "orderId": 10000632, "orderStage": "ACCEPTED", "courierId": 61404437, "messageSentTime": "2024-02-01T10:35:00Z"}
 ```

 Your task is to build a data pipeline to aggregate individual messages into conversations.
 Take into consideration that a conversation is unique per order.
 We aim to split the data into two tables: "conversations" and "orders".
 This separation will facilitate future analytics and data processing.
-The output table "customer_courier_conversations" should include the following required fields:
+The final table "customer_courier_conversations" should include the following required fields:

 ```
 ● order_id